Chandu-2122/Power_BI/Project_1/README.md

-# EDA on number of Illiterates in Rural Telangana
+# EDA on Number of Illiterates in Rural Telangana

 ### The dataset is taken from [Open Data Telangana](https://data.telangana.gov.in/dataset/number-illiterates-rural-telangana)